-In our latest SUP Company Spotlight interview, we had a chance to catch up with Tony Yeung, founder of the newly-launched Aztron paddle board brand…
+In our latest SUP Company Spotlight interview, we had a chance to catch up with Tony Yeung, founder of the newly-launched Aztron double-chambered paddle board lineup…

 How were you initially introduced to the sport of stand up paddleboarding?